LinkTEGaming/LinkTEGaming.github.io/README.md

-I might work on this in the future if I find a use for it
+I might work on this in the future if I find a use for it lol